-Our growing concept is based on closing the greenhouse, fully spreading the thermal screen (if applicable), and operating the DryGair unit which treats the air and circulate it throughout the crop.
+Our growing concept is based on closing the greenhouse, fully deploying thermal screens (if applicable), and operating the DryGair unit, which treats the air and circulates it throughout the greenhouse, creating optimal, uniform conditions.

-The DryGair dehumidification combined with heating/coo3ling unit requires an electricity supply, extracted water drainage pipe, and
+DryGair combined with heating & cooling requires an electricity supply, extracted water drainage pipe, and

-The unit comes with inlet and outlet water pipes which connect to the hot/cold water coil.
-These pipes must be connected to a water source (chiller/boiler/heat pump).
+The unit is equipped with inlet and outlet water pipes, which connect to the hot or cold water coil.
+These pipes must be connected to a water source (chiller, boiler, heat pump, etc.).

 Hot/Cold Water Coil